khanonjs/khanon.js-website/public/docs/1-starting-new-project.md

 # Src folder

 The src folder contains all the source code files.
-Commonly the main file of this folder is app.ts, which contains the app class that starts the application.
+Commonly the main file of this folder is `app.ts`, which contains the app class that starts the application.
 From there, the source code tree starts growing up from other source files and folders.
-These source files are bundled in a single file running the `npm run build` script; app.js is created and placed in the dist folder beside the rest of the public files.
+These source files are bundled in a single file running the `npm run build` script; `app.js` is created and placed in the `dist` folder beside the rest of the public files.

 # Public folder

-The public folder contains all the neccesary files to run the Web Application.
+The `public` folder contains all the neccesary files to run the Web Application.
 The main file here is `index.html`, which has a div container that Khanon.js will use to create a canvas for Babylon.js.

 ## HTML structure

 In the body of the HTML it is just needed `<div id="khanonjs"></div>`.
-Khanon.js uses that id by default to create the canvas, although you can change it from the [App decorator properties](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#htmlCanvasContainerId).
+Khanon.js uses that id by default to create the canvas, although you can change it from the decorator [props](https://khanonjs.com/api-docs/interfaces/decorators_app.AppProps.html#htmlCanvasContainerId).

 You can place that div within any other div to add a background to your application, and nest it under other containers such an error page container that is hidden by default and you can show in case there's some app critical error (check [onError](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onError) method).